 Predictive vs. Descriptive and the whole point of advanced stats:

-It’s not a distinction that’s talked about much, but there’s a subtle but important difference between descriptive and predictive stats.
+It’s not a distinction that’s talked about much, but there’s subtle but important difference between descriptive and predictive stats.

 - Descriptive stats state what happened in the past, such as Mikko Rantanen scored 20 goals last season.